jasonbrodeur/DASH-githubpages/docs/lesson2.md

 - In File > Options > Advanced, set the Shell to Git Bash
 - (optional) Once configured, the main GitHub Desktop page will show any repositories that exist in your GitHub account.
 For those who use git already, you can add any local repositories that already exist on your machine.

-# Introduction to git and GitHub Desktop
+## 2. Introduction to git and GitHub Desktop
 Follow along with the slides describing git and GitHub Desktop
 <iframe src="https://docs.google.com/presentation/d/e/2PACX-1vSjyUEk9jOYf-5aYJUT898qN1qxw7Wohn-kOoniaOgfy6GhPRpMB6abZJhIzAUnB0eh0NBa9N4Dh82f/embed?start=false&loop=false&delayms=30000" frameborder="0" width="640" height="389" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>

-# Cloning, editing, pushing changes

-## For Windows and Mac users
+## 3A.
+Cloning, editing, pushing changes (For Windows and Mac users)

 ### Clone your existing GitHub repository to your local computer
 In this next step, you will 'clone' your existing GitHub repository to your local computer so that you can work on files locally.